Key takeaways

 Ongoing fees

-In addition to upfront fees, some loans also carry ongoing fees.
+In addition to upfront fees, some loans also charge ongoing fees.
 These may be administrative fees, or fees for features the loan offers.
-Ongoing fees can make a significant difference to the overall value of a home loan.
+Ongoing fees can make a significant difference to the overall value of a home loan and include:

 - Monthly service fees.
 These fees go toward the servicing and administration of the loan.
 Fees may include charges for redraw facilities or any prepayment fees on a fixed rate loan.
 This fee is usually between $5 and $15.